Borrelia Antibody (CSF)

 results show most or all of these conditions:

-You have higher counts of lymphocytes and/or monocytes in your CSF.
+You have higher counts of lymphocytes, monocytes, or both in your CSF.
 These are both

 types of white blood cells that may mean you have an acute infection.